ROCm/AMDMIGraphX/README.md

 #### Using docker

 The easiest way to setup the development environment is to use docker.
-With the docker file, you can build a docker image as:
+With the dockerfile, you can build a docker image as:

     docker build -t migraphx .